kleinbottle/swanlotus/content/blogs/feeling/feeling.md

 \
 >When the student is ready, the teacher will appear---How true!
 Here was the teacher to show the way to a student who had nearly gone astray!\
 \
 >“Accept your destiny and go ahead with your life.
 You are not destined to become an Air Force pilot.
 What you are destined to become is not revealed now but it is predetermined.
 Forget this failure, as it was essential to lead you to your destined path.
 Search, instead, for the true purpose of your existence.
 Become one with yourself, my son!
-Surrender yourself to the wish of God,” Swamiji said. [@kalam-wof1999; @kalam-wof-online]
+Surrender yourself to the wish of God,” Swamiji said [@kalam-wof-1999; @kalam-wof-online].

 ## Books on "manifesting"